The statute of limitations for childhood sexual abuse in Washington is much broader than one would expect. Essentially, there is…

 Either of the aforementioned scenarios – disputed liability or medical treatment – could result in the insurance company refusing to make an acceptable offer.
 There are several other scenarios that could lead to the same result.
 These include the insurance company claiming the policy does not cover your injuries, your wage loss is unsubstantiated, or they simply do not believe your pain and suffering was as extensive as you claim.

 Once a lawsuit is filed, the insurance company will assign your claim to an attorney who assesses the value of your claim, usually through the use of discovery.
 Discovery is beyond the scope of this discussion, but generally speaking, it allows the opposing attorney to take your deposition, hire a medical expert to examine your injuries, ask you questions through interrogatories, as well as other possible steps.
 By contrast, it allows your attorney to do things such as depose the other driver(s) and hire medical experts to examine your injuries.
 Thus, discovery allows both sides to get a better picture of the value of your claim, and in many cases, prompts the parties to continue negotiations.
 If you still have not received a fair offer, the facts of your case can be determined by a judge, jury, or arbitrator.

 You do not always need to file a lawsuit to be fairly compensated.
 If you find that the insurance company refuses to make a fair offer, an experienced attorney can help to litigate your case to a more positive outcome for you.

-Daniel Swinford is a personal injury attorney at Washington Law Center in our Tacoma office.
-He is passionate about law and is committed to securing the proper justice our clients deserve.
-He works specializes in injury cases including personal injury and car accident lawsuits.
-He is experienced working on cases throughout the state of Washington.
-Visit our attorney bios to learn more about Daniel Swinford.
+Daniel Swinford is a personal injury attorney at Washington Law Center assisting clients out of our Tacoma office with personal injury cases like car accident injury and sexual assault claims.
+Daniel is committed to securing the proper justice our clients deserve.
+He has experience litigating injury cases throughout the state of Washington.
+Click here to learn more about Daniel.